verdaux/BookNotes/Self Help/habit 5_ Seek first to understand, then to be understood..md

 - [ ] So if you want to be respected as a listener and an imparter of advice, you need to develop the skill of empathic listening.
 - [ ] Empathic listening means trying to get inside the other person’s frame of reference so you can understand them both intellectually and emotionally.
 - [ ] you shouldn’t just listen to the words; you should attend to the feeling, behavior and meaning behind them.
+- [ ] One way to work on your empathic listening skills is to observe a conversation without hearing the words.